-PITA impact investments are channeled through three major project directions that generate diverse, yet interconnected impacts across demographic and institutional dimensions in Georgia:
+PITA impact investments are channeled through three major program directions that generate diverse, yet interconnected impacts across demographic and institutional dimensions in Georgia:

-- - Instigating Youth Activism & Connections: to build ownership of diversity and democracy across regions, generations and ethnic communities through expanding youth’s knowledge, outlets and incidence of civic activism; to generate durable connections and trust among young people from ethnic minority and ethnic majority communities, as well as between the youth, civil society and the government, through encouraging the establishment of a country-wide, structured network of exchange; to multiply the experiences of productive collaboration across all communities and to facilitate a sustainable change in youth attitudes and behaviors, PITA introduces 14 youth clubs countrywide and provides professional training, seminars and conferences, micro grants for local activism, twinning, community and volunteer exchange projects, summer camps and other youth, integration and civic activism-centered activities.
+- -Instigating Youth Activism & Connections:to build ownership of diversity and democracy across regions, generations and ethnic communities through expanding youth’s knowledge, outlets and incidence of civic activism; to generate durable connections and trust among young people from ethnic minority and ethnic majority communities, as well as between the youth, civil society and the government, through encouraging the establishment of a country-wide, structured network of exchange; to multiply the experiences of productive collaboration across all communities and to facilitate a sustainable change in youth attitudes and behaviors, PITA introduces 14 youth centers countrywide and provides professional training, seminars and conferences, micro grants for local activism, community and volunteer exchange projects, internships and other youth, integration and civic activism-centered activities.

 United States Agency for International Development: USAID/Georgia works to provide assistance to Georgia in Economic Growth, Energy & Environment, Democracy & Governance, and Health & Social Development; USAID's programs are centered on promoting "transformational" development.
 Raising living standards and reducing poverty while at the same time promoting far-reaching, long-term changes in institutional capacity, human capacity and economic structure.
 In 2012, U.S. and Georgia celebrate 20 years of diplomatic relations.